brineamelia/P1-WIL/README.md

 --- ---
 LIGHTHOUSE

-I ran each live page through Chrome Lighthouse and came out with an average of performance of 85%.
+I ran each live webpage through Chrome Lighthouse and came out with an average performance of 85%.

 [Link to Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools)